mjordan/islandora_bagger/README.md

 ## Introduction

-Drupal 8 Module that allows users to create Bags using an [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice.
-Provides a block that contains a form to request the creation of a Bag for the curent node/object.
-Submitting this form does not directly generate the Bag; rather, it sends a request to the Islandora Bagger's REST interface that populates the processing queue with the node ID and the configuration file to use when that node's Bag is created.
+Drupal Module that allows user to create Bags with [Islandora Bagger](https://github.com/mjordan/islandora_bagger).
+Can be run in "remote" or "local" mode, as explained below.

 ## Requirements

 * An [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice
 * [Islandora 8](https://github.com/Islandora-CLAW/islandora)
 * [Context](https://www.drupal.org/project/context) if you want to define which Islandora Bagger configuration files to use other than the default file.
-A requirement of Islandora so it should already be installed.
+A requirement of Islandora so will already be installed.

 ## Installation